 10:00 am - 6:00 pm

 Mystic, philosopher, and renowned Sufi, Ibn ‘Arabi is known as one of the world’s great spiritual teachers.
-He teaches us that each person comes into the world with the potential for living in complete happiness, but instead we take on self-defeating beliefs and suffering.
-Our experiences of grief and loss, he teaches, can only be offset by how we integrate the power of love in our lives, not just with loved ones but for everything.
+He believed that each person comes into the world with the potential for living in complete happiness, but instead, we take on self-defeating beliefs and suffering.
+Our experiences of grief and loss can only be offset by how we integrate the power of love in our lives, not just with loved ones but for everything.
 It’s how we heal our separateness from others and our life’s sorrows.

 In this day-long event, we will discover that Ibn ‘Arabi speaks directly to our most sacred self, which is already whole, with messages that are still relevant today and can inspire change within us.

-Note: A third speaker to be announced.
-This program includes three morning lectures, an afternoon series of workshops in breakout spaces and a final panel discussion.
+Note: This program includes three morning lectures, an afternoon series of workshops in breakout spaces and a final panel discussion.

 Saturday, September 28, 2019, 10:00 am – 6:00 pm